This Akshaya Tritiya Invest in Digital Gold and get free gold worth up to ₹ 150. T&C Apply

-- What Short Covering Means for the Overall Stock Market
+What Short Covering Means in Stock Market Trading

 While venturing into the world of stock market investing, various tools, strategies and concepts need to be understood by the novice or intermediate trader.
 One such concept is called short covering.
 In this blog, you will learn what short covering means and how it affects traders, market makers and stock prices.